olafloogman/functions-dotnet-liquidtransform/README.md

 {
 	"name": "olaf"
 }
 ```

 Note how the name of the Liquid transform as stored in the storage account is part of the URL path.
 This allows for a function binding to the blob.

 The Liquid transformation should be stored in the Azure storage account associated with the Azure function (used for AzureWebJobsStorage) in a blob container named liquid-transforms.

+#### Input type
-The transformation input type has to be specified with the HTTP Content-Type header.
+The transformation input type has to be specified with the HTTP **Content-Type** header.
 This can either be application/json or application/xml.

+#### Output type
-The transformation output type has to be specified with the HTTP Accept header.
+The transformation output type has to be specified with the HTTP **Accept** header.
 Examples could be application/json, application/XML or text/CSV.

+### Examples
 #### JSON transformation
+JSON can be transformed to any output type.
+Use the Conent-Type application/json to specify the JSON input type.
+JSON is the default input type, so if no Content-Type is specified it automatically attempts to parse JSON.

+##### JSON to JSON
 Let's take the following JSON input:
 ```json
 {